nikhils10/Multivariate-Analysis--Oil-Price-Prediction-Using-LSTM-GRU-/README.md

 ## About the Data
-For Time Series : Data was collected from Yahoo Finance (https://finance.yahoo.com/).
-Ticker is 'AAPL' and time period for data is from 1st-April-2012 to 31st-Dec-2019 with Daily frequency containing 2011 records in total.
+Individual Data series was collected from Investing.com site (https://www.investing.com/).
+Ticker is 'AAPL' and time period for data is from between 4th Jan 2000 to 10th June 2019 with Daily frequency containing 4947 records in total and 7 series in total.

-For Business Valuation data(10-K Fillings/Financial Reports) was available on Apple's Investor Relation Page(https://investor.apple.com/investor-relations/default.aspx)
+The following features -(WTI , )

+Data Dimentions :-

+-> 4947 Attributes

+-> 7 Features

 ## Additional File Links